sindresorhus/conf/readme.md

 };

 const config = new Conf({schema});

+config.set('foo', '1'); // This will throw Error: Config schema violation: `foo` should be number
 ```

 **Please note the `default` value will be overwritten by `defaults` option if set.**